-Toronto has an excellent cycling infrastructure, and it’s a great time to ride!
+Toronto has a growing cycling infrastructure, and it’s a great time to ride!
 Whether you’re an experienced rider or a new rider, see below for a few safety tips to ensure a safe ride.

 Use the transit or Ride the City to map out the route to your destination.
 Use bike lanes when available.

 Adjust the seat for your height, press the brakes to check the resistance, and check that the tires are inflated.
 If you notice a problem, dock the bike, press the “wrench” button, and pick another bike.